 Get the Duct Tape

 Perl — or Practical Extraction and Report Language — was written by Larry Wall in 1987.
-Designed to allow for report processing as well as the scanning and extraction of text files for auto-generating reports, Perl was easy to use and helped speed up the programming process.
+Designed to allow for report processing and the scanning and extraction of text files for auto-generating reports, Perl was easy to use and helped speed up the programming process.
 While you might not have heard of it before, it was soon integrated into nearly every corner of computing and is jokingly referred to as the Internet’s duct tape.

 1988